FuturePortal/CIMonitor/README.md

 ![Dashboard demonstration](docs/images/dashboard.gif)

-# :warning: version 3 :warning:

-Are you running version 3, and are not ready to switch to version 4 yet?
-You can upgrade to version 3.7.2 to suppress the update notification on the dashboard.

 # Getting started

 The easiest and quickest way to run CIMonitor is via docker.
 But there are other options available for you.
 Check the